I Let the Stars Get In My Eyes

 "I Let the Stars Get In My Eyes" is country music song that was written by Slim Willet and Tommy Hill.
-The song was an answer song to the big pop music hit Perry Como had with his song "Don't Let the Stars Get In Your Eyes."
+The song was an answer song to the big pop music hit Perry Como had with Willet's song "Don't Let the Stars Get In Your Eyes."

 Background

 Slim Willet and Skeets McDonald also recorded country versions of the pop song that became hits.
 When Hill and Willet wrote the answer song, it was originally intended for Kitty Wells who like Goldie Hill was a star of the Louisiana Hayride.
 In 1952, Hill was trying to make it as a country artist after signing a contract with Decca Records that year.
 Her first single, 1952's "Why Talk to My Heart," was not successful.
 She would have a major hit, however, with this song written by singer Slim Willet and Hill's brother, Tommy.